-Most of the world’s perfumes are marketed towards women, we think that is something that everyone can agree on.
+Most of the world’s perfumes are marketed towards women, we think that’s something everyone can agree on.

-Although this wasn’t always the case, it is certainly the case in the modern day and the perfume industry has built itself into a massive global entity based on the idea that they are going to market perfume towards women.
+Although this wasn’t always the case, it is certainly the case today.
+The perfume industry has built itself into a massive global force based on the idea that they are going to market perfume towards women.

 Difference Between Perfume And Cologne

 This distinction is actually a fairly modern invention.

 To take it a step further, it is a particularly American invention.
 That’s right, we came up with that idea.

 Now, this idea of colognes being for men has spread around the western world, but honestly, that was never the difference between the two nor is it technically the difference today.